arthurseverino/text-generation-ai/README.md

   - **Processing**: The model takes "He", "was", "quite".
   - **Output**: The model predicts "young".

 Remember, the model's predictions depend on the text it was trained on.
-If it was trained on different text, it might make different predictions.